Greece Sailing Adventure: Corfu to Kefalonia

 Accommodation: Overnight boat

 This morning, enjoy breakfast on the boat and take a morning swim at Adri Bay in Ithaca.
 Then, head towards Fiskardo – with hills carpeted by cypress and olive trees, this fishing village is so beautiful that it was added to Project Natura 2000 for its protection.
 Declared as having ‘great natural beauty’, this harbour village has iconic Venetian architecture and is one of the only islands with its original buildings still standing.
-Lush, verdant hills surround a winding coast that stands on the northern tip of Kefalonia – the largest of the seven Ionian Islands.
+Hills surround a winding coast that stands on the northern tip of Kefalonia – the largest of the seven Ionian Islands.
 Enjoy a day exploring unforgettable beauty and history and top it all off with a farewell dinner on the seafront.

 Day 8: Kefalonia